rickbeeloo/sassy-crispr-bench/README.md

 # Requirements

+Make sure that wget, tabix and bcftools are installed in your system.

 `config.yaml` contains default settings for the pipeline to run over.
 This pipeline should download all the files and work as is with simple `snakemake --cores 1`.
 It might take a loong time to perform all calculations, be aware.
 You need large disc space of at least 60GB to perform all calculations.